-Students will be involved in a range of learning experiences relating to the development of their understanding of Digital Technologies.
-The subject will be highly practical and students will be required to utilise their school laptops as well as other technologies in every lesson.
+Students will be involved in a range of learning experiences relating to the development of their understanding of Digital Design.
+The subject will be highly practical, and students will be required to utilise their school laptops as well as other technologies in every lesson.

 Assessment is not the focus of this subject and as such there will not be any formal testing.
 The course will link and support other subjects by developing skills.

-At the end of each term, students will be required to produce a short digital portfolio to reflect on their development in the subject.
-This may be in the format of a one-minute video.
+Students will be required to produce a digital portfolio to reflect on their development in the subject.